 Just in case you missed out on knowing who Chef Jan is ……………..Chef Jan is the first South African Chef to be awarded a Michelin Star.
 He has a restaurant Jan in Nice, France.
 Just after he won his Michelin star – a documentary series was shot about him in his native Afrikaans language.
 I think all those that watched the series fell a little in love with this magical creative man who is sharing his South African heritage through his restaurant in France.

-This is a not so new anymore!
-However I have still not managed to secure a booking at this wildly popular little spot – so I am leaving it on the list!
-It is in the new emerging Eastside District of Cape Town.
+They were one of the early restaurant openings in the new emerging Eastside District of Cape Town.
 They are located in Harrington Street – literally on the fringe of the city – being parallel to Buitenkant Street.
-This hood has now become really cool as it is home to Harringtons, The Raptour Room, Lefty’s…New York Bagels, Naked Foods….and more!
 Belly of The Beast is a great addition to the hood.
 It is a beautifully decorated small restaurant that seats 20 people.
 So it is a wonderfully intimate space.
 It is owned by two chefs who are friends.
 They focus on nose to tail dining – so they aim to have a zero wastage kitchen.

 Utopia – the delicious prawns!